jeffboody/libvkk/core/readme.md

 	                              uint32_t* _height);

 The vkk\_renderer\_msaaSampleCount() function allows the app to query the renderer for the MSAA sample count.
-MSAA is currently only supported for the default renderer and will be automatically enabled if supported by the hardware.

 	uint32_t vkk_renderer_msaaSampleCount(vkk_renderer_t* self);